 The Group currently has the following classes of financial instruments that are measured at fair value through profit or loss.
-These are: electricity hedges (which include swaps, caps and swaptions), PPAs, as well as Large-scale Generation Certificates (LGCs) and Small-scale technology certificates (STCs).
+These are: electricity hedges (which include swaps, caps and swaptions), large-scale generation certificates (LGCs) and smallscale technology certificates (STCs).

-(A) Swaps

-Over the counter swaps are valued using broker quoted forward curves.
+Туре Methods and assumptions Swaps Over- the-counter swaps are valued using broker quoted forward curves.
 Where positions are held in periods beyond the curve, the curve is extended accordingly (refer Note 13(6)).

-(i) Swaps over the counter - quarterly peak and off peak is shaped into half hourly intervals using April 2017 to March 2018 pool prices and seasonality factors.

-(ii) Swaps - Exchange Traded - valued using the Exchange quoted prices.

-(B) Options

-(i) \$300 Caps Exchange Traded

-\$300 Exchange Traded Caps are valued using the Exchange quoted prices.
+Exchange traded swaps are valued using the Exchange quoted prices Caps \$300 exchange traded caps are valued using the Exchange quoted prices.

-(ii) Caps over the counter

 Over the counter \$300 caps are valued using a mean reversion jump diffusion model incorporating historical pool price outcomes and broker provided cap curves.
 Where positions are held in periods beyond the curve, the curve is extended accordingly (refer to Note 13(6)).

-(iii) Swaptions

-Over-The-Counter Swaptions are valued applying a Black Scholes 76 methodology incorporating broker quoted forward curves.
+Swaptions Over-the-counter swaptions are valued applying a Black Scholes 76 methodology incorporating broker quoted forward curves.
 Volatility is calculated based on market implied volatility.
-Exchange traded Swaptions are valued applying the fair value on the exchange.

-(C) Power purchase agreements

-Electricity entitlements under PPAs are valued using an input or curve sourced from broker quoted forward curves.
-Load volumes under fair valued PPAs are determined based on forecasts.

-(D) Large-scale generation certificates

-LGC positions which are held for trading are valued using a curve derived from externally sourced broker quotes.
+Exchange traded swaptions are valued applying the fair value on the exchange.
+Large-scale generation certificates (LGCs) LGCs are valued using a curve derived from externally sourced broker quotes.
 Where positions are held in periods beyond the curve, the curve is extended accordingly.
-LGC volumes under fair valued PPAs are determined based on forecasts.

-(E) Small-scale technology certificates

-STCs which are held for trading are valued using a curve derived from externally sourced broker quotes.
+Small-scale technology certificates (STCs) STCs are valued using a curve derived from externally sourced broker quotes.
 Where positions are held in periods beyond the curve, the curve is extended accordingly.

-NOTE 13: FAIR VALUE OF DERIVATIVE FINANCIAL INSTRUMENTS (CONTINUED)
+NOTE 13: FAIR VALUES OF FINANCIAL ASSETS AND LIABILITIES (CONTINUED)